Fahnoee/codictate/README.md

 ## Support

 Codictate is free.
-If it saves you time or money compared to other tools, consider supporting the project:
+If it saves you time or money compared to other tools, consider supporting the project.

+I'm saving toward an **Apple Developer Program** membership so the app can be **signed and notarized**.
+That means fewer Gatekeeper warnings and, for most people, no Terminal `xattr` step after install.

 [☕ ko-fi.com/emillykke](https://ko-fi.com/emillykke)